Medical Experts

 - History of recent travel (within 10 days of disease onset)

-Testing for healthcare-associated Legionnaires disease is especially important in settings with a confirmed diagnosis within the last 12 months, positive environmental Legionella testing in the past 2 months, or current changes in water quality that may lead to Legionella growth.
+Testing for healthcare-associated legionnaires disease is especially important in settings with a confirmed diagnosis within the last 12 months, positive environmental Legionella testing in the past 2 months, or recent changes in water quality that could result in Legionella growth.

 Pontiac Fever